 Karen A. Holbrook, PhD, is currently serving as the Executive Vice President at University of South Florida Sarasota-Manatee and Sr. Advisor to the President at University of South Florida Tampa.
 Prior to this position, she served as the Interim president at Embry-Riddle Aeronautical University, after leaving the University of South Florida where she was Senior Vice President for Research and Innovation, then Senior Vice President for Global Affairs and International Research.
-Before coming to USF, Dr. Holbrook served as president of The Ohio State University from 2002-2007.
-She was also the senior vice president for academic affairs and provost and professor of cell biology at the University of Georgia, vice president for research and dean of the Graduate School at the University of Florida, and associate dean for research and professor of biological structure and medicine at the University of Washington, School of Medicine.
+Before coming to USF, Dr. Holbrook served as president of The Ohio State University from 2002-2007, senior vice president for academic affairs and provost at the University of Georgia, vice president for research and dean of the Graduate School at the University of Florida, and associate dean for research and professor of biological structure and medicine at the University of Washington, School of Medicine.

-Dr. Holbrook has served on the boards of the American Association for the Advancement of Science (AAAS), the Association of American Medical Colleges (AAMC), the American Council of Education (ACE), the National Association of State Universities and Land-Grant Colleges (now APLU), the Association of American Universities (AAU), The Council of Graduate Schools (CGS), and Accreditation Council for Graduate Medical Education (ACGME), among others.
-She has participated on numerous advisory panels and councils for the National Institutes of Health, including the NIH Blue Ribbon Panel for the National Emerging Infectious Diseases Laboratory, Boston, and was a member of the Advisory Committee to the immediate past Director of the NIH.
-She is currently on several boards, including the boards of the Institute of International Education (IIE), CRDF Global, Academic Assembly, Inc., Techne, Inc., and was chair of the board for Oak Ridge Associated Universities (ORAU).
+Dr. Holbrook has served on numerous higher education boards (AAAS, AAMC, ACE, APLU, AAU, CGS, ACGME, among others) and participated on numerous advisory panels and councils for the NIH, including the Blue Ribbon Panel for the National Emerging Infectious Diseases Laboratory, Boston, NIAMS National Advisory Council, and the Advisory Committee to the immediate past Director of the NIH.
+She is currently on several boards (IIE, CRDF Global, Bio-Techne, Inc.) and was chair of the board for Oak Ridge Associated Universities (ORAU).

-She has been a member of the International Advisory Councils and numerous committees of KAUST (King Abdullah University of Science and Technology) since the early years of its founding in 2006, and served as a Trustee on their Bo.
+She has been a member of the International Advisory Council and numerous committees of KAUST (King Abdullah University of Science and Technology) since the early years of its founding in 2006, and served as a Trustee.
 She has also been a Trustee for Embry-Riddle Aeronautical University.
 Dr. Holbrook had a productive research career in the biomedical sciences and was a MERIT Award recipient from the NIH and served on several editorial boards of professional journals.
-She has been awarded with numerous awards and prizes nationally and internationally.
-She earned bachelor’s and master’s degrees in zoology at the University of Wisconsin in Madison, a doctorate in biological structure at the University of Washington, School of Medicine where she also served as a postdoctoral fellow in dermatology and a faculty member.
+She has received numerous awards and prizes nationally and internationally.
+She earned bachelor’s and master’s degrees in zoology at the University of Wisconsin, Madison, a PhD in biological structure at the University of Washington, School of Medicine where she also served as a postdoctoral fellow in dermatology and a faculty member.